 It’s not all so bad, not at all, just very different from what we expected – these are the good points:

 - The water is clear, calm & blue, with good conditions for snorkeling & diving Pulau Weh

 - The local people are friendly & unobtrusive.
 No-one is pushy & trying to sell you things all the time, like almost everywhere else in Indonesia

 - It’s a Muslim village & there are signs up to cover-up when you go into the main “town”.
 Away from this small area & around your accommodation, it’s okay to walk around in beach gear

-- Accommodation & food is inexpensive & good value
+- Pulau Weh accommodation & food is inexpensive & good value

 It’s busy on the weekends with local tourists (& Singaporeans apparently) but low-key, quiet & relaxed during the week.

 We stayed for 3 days & while it didn’t quite win us over, we came to accept & acknowledge its appeal, especially in regards to diving Pulau Weh.

 Going up & down the same path everyday, eating more or less the same food at the same restaurants… this kind of small-knit community living & routine is what many backpackers love.

 If you’ve been on the road for awhile & are looking for a cheap, rustic, village vibe coastal spot, Iboih on Pulau Weh could be your type of beach getaway.